top of page

 The Teachable Leader

-The Old Testament tells a story of an army commander who received a strange instruction.
-Although this man was highly favored in the eyes of his king, he suffered from leprosy and was in need of a cure.
-The King inquired on his behalf and then sent him to the prophet, Elisha, who was known as a healer.
+The Old Testament tells the story of an army commander who received a strange instruction.
+Although this man was highly favored by his king, he suffered from leprosy and needed a cure.
+The King inquired on his behalf and then sent him to the prophet Elisha, who was known as a healer.

 To his credit, Commander Naaman and his entourage took the journey to find the prophet.
 Upon arriving at his door, however, Elisha (seemingly unimpressed by the commander and his court) did not even come out to greet him!

-Instead, he sent his servant to tell the commander to go and dip seven times in the muddy Jordan River in order to receive his healing.
+Instead, he sent his servant to tell the commander to go and dip seven times in the muddy Jordan River to receive his healing.

-Incensed by this dual show of apparent disrespectthe prophet's failure to come out and acknowledge the military leader, and his insistence that the general go and dip in dirty water, he swiftly turned away from the messenger and started to head back home.
+Incensed by this dual show of apparent disrespectthe prophet's failure to acknowledge the military leader and his insistence that the general go and dip in dirty water—he swiftly turned away from the messenger and started to head back home.

 But before Naaman became hardened in his decision, his servants approached him gently and asked him to reconsider.
 They said,

-"My father, if the prophet had told you to do something great, would you not have done it?
+"My father, would you not have done it if the prophet had told you to do something great?
 How much more then, when he says to you, 'Wash and be clean?'"

-There are several things that we can learn from Commander Naaman.
-The over-arching message is that the best leaders are teachable.
-Even when offended, or dug in on a position, they're open to other perspectives, and they can be convinced to change.
+We can learn several things from Commander Naaman.
+The overarching message is that the best leaders are teachable.
+Even when offended or ensconced in a position, they're open to other perspectives and can be convinced to change.

 Naaman was a teachable leader.
 Here are four things he did well.